Diageo to launch new bourbons, doesn't need Beam Inc

 “We don’t need to” buy Beam, Menezes told reporters following a meeting with investors, referring to the maker of Jim Beam, Maker’s Mark and Knob Creek.

 “Fundamentally our position in total North American whiskey is strong,” he said.
-Diageo already has 23 percent of the North American whiskey market, it says, with its Bulleit Bourbon, Crown Royal, George Dickel and 7 Crown, making it tied for No. 1 with Jack Daniels maker Brown Forman (BFb.N).
+Diageo already has 23 percent of the North American whiskey market, it says, with its Bulleit Bourbon, Crown Royal, George Dickel and 7 Crown, making it tied for No. 1 with Jack Daniels maker Brown Forman.

 For the so-called ultra-premium end of the bourbon market, Diageo plans to launch two new brands, Orphan Barrel and Blade & Bow.
 Orphan Barrel will be sold in very limited quantities, for $75 to $125 per bottle, and should go on the market during the first quarter of 2014, Menezes said.
 Blade & Bow will come out later in the year.